 Participants get hands-on experience at cutting a full range of essential woodworking joints with power tools and hand tools.
-David emphasizes precision and safety in making halved and bridle joints, mortise and tenons, mitered and scribed joints, housed joints, box joints, dovetails, and scarf joints.
-He also provides instruction in choosing the right joint for the job.
+Mark and Mason emphasize precision and safety in making halved and bridle joints, mortise and tenons, mitered and scribed joints, housed joints, box joints, dovetails, and scarf joints.
+They also give instruction in choosing the right joint for the job.

 Students work with routers, biscuit jointers, Dominos, band saws, table saws, slot mortisers, and hollow chisel mortisers, as well as with hand saws and chisels.
 They leave with confidence in their ability to wed two sticks together so they stay married.
 This is an excellent class for students wishing to follow on from Basic Woodworking.